JoshCheek/mrspec/Readme.md

 Run mrpsec as the Rake Test Task
 -------------------------------
-Add this to your Rakefile in your Rails App Root Dir below``ruby Rails.application.load_tasks``
+Add this to your `Rakefile` in your Rails App Root Dir below`Rails.application.load_tasks`

 ```ruby
 # ----- To run minitest is the bit that I added -----